FelisDiligens/Fallout76-QuickConfiguration/What's new.md

 ### What's new in v1.11.5?

-This update fixes the server status display.
+This update mainly fixes the server status display.

 Before:
 ![Before](https://i.imgur.com/BHUhoCB.png)